hashicorp/vault-plugin-database-oracle/README.md

 # vault-oracle
-A Vault plugin for Oracle
+A [Vault](https://www.vaultproject.io) plugin for Oracle

+This project uses the (currently in-development) database plugin interface for Vault.